wireapp/wire-server/src/understand/federation/architecture.rst

 functions include:

 * For incoming requests from other backends:  :ref:`per-request authorization<per-request-authorization>`
-* Outgoing requests to other backends are always sent via a local :ref:`federator` instance.
+* Outgoing requests to other backends are always sent via a local :ref:`Federator` instance.

-For more information of the functionalities provided to remote backends through their federator, see the :ref:`federated API documentation<api-endpoints>`.
+For more information of the functionalities provided to remote backends through their `Federator`, see the :ref:`federated API documentation<api-endpoints>`.

 Backend to backend communication
 --------------------------------------------

-We require communication between the federator of one (sending) backend and the ingress of another (receiving) backend to be both mutually authenticated and authorized.
+We require communication between the `Federator` of one (sending) backend and the ingress of another (receiving) backend to be both mutually authenticated and authorized.
 More specifically, both backends need to ensure the following:

 :Authentication: Determine the identity (infra domain name) of the other